 Parent – Teacher Conferences

 Our school program is effective because of the consistent support from our parents.
-In 2014-15, 754 students (79 percent) in the fall and 685 students (71 percent) in the spring were represented by parents at parent-teacher conferences.
+In 2015-16, 750 students (81 percent) in the fall, and 631 students (68 percent) in the spring were represented by parents/guardians at parent-teacher Conferences.
+2014-15, 754 students (79 percent) in the fall and 685 students (71 percent) in the spring were represented by parents at parent-teacher conferences.
 In 2013-2014, 765 students (80 percent) in the fall and 641 students (67 percent) in the spring were represented by parents at parent-teacher conferences.